 The combination of margin loans, a concentrated portfolio, and illiquid currency and commodity investments provided the boost he wanted when markets were rising.
 For the same reasons, he suffered more when markets fell.

 So the question is: Is following a similar strategy worth it?
 I guarantee a bunch of people will gaze at the last line of the last table and say absolutely.
-Keynes died wealthy, so of course, it’s worth it, right?
+Keynes died wealthy, so of course, it’s worth it.

-But the two tables are just a snapshot of the end of year results.
+But the two tables are just a snapshot of the year-end results.
 He invested through two World Wars and a U.S. Depression that reached across the globe.
 Yet, his entire experience is missing.
 The highs and lows of any given year are missing.
-The daily swings, week after week, every year for forty years is missing.
+The daily swings, week after week, every year for forty years aren’t there.
 Which securities he owned, how much of each, the ones he was forced to sell, and other decisions he made because of all of it are missing.
-The same can be said for what that remotely feels like in terms we can understand.

-1920 was the first horrible year.
-He lost more than everything, ending at £80,000 in the hole (roughly £900,000 in total losses, and not counting the “moral debts” he owed of another roughly £300,000 in today’s terms).
-Luckily friends and family lent him more than enough money, kept him in the game, and eventually would pay it all back.
+1920 was the worst year.
+He lost more than everything, ending at £1,837 in the hole (not counting the £6,750 in “moral debts” he owed).
+Luckily friends and family bailed him out and kept him in the game.

 While not being an apples-to-apples comparison, it should give you an idea of the possibilities.
-Keynes relied on margin, currencies, and commodities in his own account but no margin, and minimal currency and commodity speculation in the Chest Fund.
+Keynes relied on margin, currencies, and commodities in his own account.
+With the Chest Fund, he used no margin and minimal currency and commodity speculation.
 The only similarity is the concentration in the portfolio.

-Over the 25 year period, the Chest Fund returned 10.2% annually compared to the London index of 1.9% and the NY index of 2.6%.
+Over the 25 year period, the Chest Fund returned 10.2% annually compared to the London index of 1.9% and the New York index of 2.6%.
 The Chest Fund dealt with 6 losing years:

 - 1928 = -3.4%